Lasso trigonometric polynomial approximation for periodic function recovery in equidistant points

 \subsection{Least squares approximation}

 To introduce Lasso trigonometric interpolation, we show that trigonometric interpolation $\mathcal{T}_nf$ is a solution to a least squares approximation problem.
-Let $n=\left[\frac{N}{2}\right].$ We draw out attention on the following discrete least squares approximation problem:
+Unless we have special illustration, we set all $n=\left[N/2\right]$ in this paper.
+We draw out attention on the following discrete least squares approximation problem:

 where $\beta_{-n}=\beta_n;$ $f$ is a given nonzero continuous $2\pi$-periodic function with values (possibly noisy) taken at an equidistant points set $\mathcal{X}_{N}=\{x_0,x_1,\ldots,x_{N-1}\}$ on $[-\pi,\pi).$